|An older man was walking his cow down the road.|

 Yesterday, after posting, we handled most of the required documents we’d listed in yesterday’s post here.
 Once my visa extension arrives, we’ll be able to ask the hotel to print both copies for us.
 Fingers crossed again.

-This morning, I received a text from Louise that South Africa’s President Cyril Ramphosa may be speaking about further lockdowns tonight.
+This morning, I received a text from Louise that South Africa’s President Cyril Ramphosa may be speaking about other lockdowns tonight.
 If so, I’ll stay awake to listen to this to discover if he’s going to close the borders once again.
-This is worrisome for Louise and Danie as well as for us.
-If the borders close again, this seriously impacts the bookings they have logged for holiday renters for their many holiday homes in Marloth Park.
+This is problematic for Louise and Danie as well as for us.
+If the borders close again, this seriously impacts their bookings for holiday renters for their many holiday homes in Marloth Park.
 We’ll all be out of luck.

 |Gorgeous leis of flowers offered for sale as offerings.|

-The highlight of our day continues to be at dinner when now while dining, we’re watching Gordon Ramsey’s Hell’s Kitchen, a good diversion.
-The more diversions right now, the better, keeping our minds off the next five days until we hopefully can depart.
+The highlight of our day continues to be at dinner when now, while dining, we’re watching Gordon Ramsey’s Hell’s Kitchen, a good diversion.
+The more diversions right now, the better, keeping our minds off the next five days until we hopefully depart.

-Doing this, while at the airport will only be stressful and frustrating.
+We are doing this while at the airport will only be stressful and frustrating.
 It’s not as if we will be able to jump onto some other flight to some other country without reviewing Covid-19 restrictions, available places to stay, visa requirements, and flight dates and times.
-If we were 25-year-old backpackers, this may be easier.
+If we were 25-year-old backpackers, this might be easier.
 But, for us old-timers, we need a solid plan.